ENTRY REGISTRATION OPENS – Monday, May 16, 2022

 6. Piano Division VII (Concerto) includes any work by Liszt for piano and orchestra.
 Please indicate at the end of the repertoire list if an accompanist is needed.
 Contestants are responsible for compensating their accompanist for all rehearsals and performances.

-10. Piano Division X (Budapest Concert) offers the winner a solo recital of the music Liszt at the prestigious Liszt Ferenc Museum and Research Centre in Budapest, Hungary.
+9. Piano Division X (Budapest Concert) offers the winner a solo recital of the music of Liszt at the prestigious Liszt Ferenc Museum and Research Centre in Budapest, Hungary, on May 27, 2023.
 The recital will take place in the hall where Liszt taught his students.
 Although the recital will require 50 minutes of music, only 30 minutes is required for the Competition.
 The judges will take into consideration not only the Competition performance but also the coherence of the complete proposed program.
 The Competition performance should demonstrate that the contestant will have complete technical and musical mastery of the proposed program.

-11. Contestants may enter more than one division.
+10. Contestants may enter more than one division.
 They must use separate repertoire and pay the entry fee for each division.
-Divisions that do not meet minimum registrations will be cancelled.
+Divisions that do not meet minimum registrations will be canceled.

-18. Division VI Longer Works will include the first twenty (20) applicants based on date of postmark.
-Applicants not meeting the postmark date may perform one of the defined Longer Works in an Age Division, with the understanding that the performance time will be shorter.
+17. Division VI Longer Works will include the first twenty (20) applicants based on date of their application.
+Applicants not meeting this criteria may perform one of the defined Longer Works in an Age Division, with the understanding that the performance time will be shorter.

 18. Division IX, New York concert prize includes airfare (economy class) from Los Angeles to New York City or equivalent; two nights hotel and two days per diem based on US government guidelines.
 The winner will be provided an accompanist for the New York concert.